Learning Temporal Resolution in Spectrogram for Audio Classification: Experiments

 \subsection{Adaptively compress the temporal dimension}

-Compression of mel-spectrogram temporal dimension can lead to a considerable speed up on training and inference~(see Figure~\ref{fig:efficiency_compare}), thus it is a valuable topic for efficient classification~\citep{huang2018aclnet} and on-device application~\citep{choi2022temporal}.
-The experiments in this section aim to evaluate the effectiveness of DiffRes in compressing temporal dimensions and maintaining precision.
+Compression of mel-spectrogram temporal dimension can lead to a considerable speed up on training and inference~\citep{simpf}, which has significant promise in on-device scenarios.
+In this section, we evaluate the effectiveness of DiffRes in compressing temporal dimensions and classification performance.
 We compare DiffRes with three temporal dimension reduction methods: i) \textit{Change hop size}~(CHSize) reduces the temporal dimension by enlarging the hop size.
-The output of CHSize has a fixed resolution and may lose information between output frames.; ii) \textit{AvgPool} is a method that performs average pooling on a \num{100} FPS spectrogram to reduce the temporal dimensions.
-AvgPool also has a fixed resolution, but it can aggregate information between output frames by pooling; iii) \textit{ConvAvgPool} is the setting that the \num{100} FPS mel-spectrogram will be processed by a stack of $\operatorname{ResConv1D}$~(mentioned in Section~\ref{sec:frame-importance-estimation}), followed by an average pooling for dimension reduction.
-ConvAvgPool has a total of \num{493824} parameters and we provide the detailed structure in Table~\ref{tab:resconv1-frame-importance-ConvAvgPool-structure}~(Appendix~\ref{app-dataset-experiment-details}).
+The output of CHSize has a fixed resolution and may lose information between output frames.; ii) \textit{AvgPool} is a method that performs average pooling on a $100$ FPS spectrogram to reduce the temporal dimensions.
+AvgPool also has a fixed resolution, but it can aggregate information between output frames by pooling; iii) \textit{ConvAvgPool} is the setting that the $100$ FPS mel-spectrogram will be processed by a stack of $\operatorname{ResConv1D}$~(mentioned in Section~\ref{sec:frame-importance-estimation}), followed by an average pooling for dimension reduction.
+ConvAvgPool has around $493$k parameters.
 Based on a learnable network, ConvAvgPool has the potential of learning more suitable features and temporal resolution implicitly.
+We provide detailed implementations in the supplementary material.